 Tovin Kainz’s Chinese zodiac sign is a tiger, a sign of strength.

 Born in China with a complicated congenital heart defect, strength is a trait he has demonstrated time and again.
-He was 3 before he was adopted and a medical team at Children’s Hospitals and Clinics of Minnesota could start repairing his heart.
+He was 3 before he was adopted and a medical team at Children’s Minnesota could start repairing his heart.

 “Tovin has been extremely brave and courageous throughout his life’s journey; he hasn’t let his medical condition slow him down one bit.
 He continues to fight and never gives up!” his mom, Jennifer Kainz, of Tracy, Minn., said.
 “He has taught our family about being strong, both mentally and physically.”